Mental Health Care Plan Guide

 To obtain a Mental Health Care Plan you’ll need to sit down with your Doctor and complete an assessment.
 During this time they’ll check in on your current coping, take a short history and may ask you to complete a questionnaire.

 Once this is completed your Doctor will create your plan which makes you eligible to receive 6 rebated sessions with any registered Psychologist courtesy of Medicare.
 After your 6 sessions you can return to your Doctor to get a “review” of your Mental Health Care Plan which may land you another 4 sessions.
+And now due to COVID-19, you can request an additional 10 sessions once you have completed your normal Medicare sessions.

 Why Do I Have To See A Doctor To See a Psychologist?